jtessman/LittleBrother/README.txt

 This is a prototype for LittleBrother, an ubuntu linux based desktop application for managing security cameras.
 All rights to the code belong to Jacob Hunter "Kobi" Tessman: jtessman@mail.csuchico.edu.
 But since this is a private repository, I'm assuming you're either a professor or a friend of mine anyway.

-This program requires the following libraries:

-python3-pil
-python3-pil.imagetk
-python3-tk

-and is assuming that you are running it with python 3.
+This program was make with opencv 3.1.0, opengl, and cmake.
+Google what libraries are needed for each if you run into any compilation errors.

+cd LittleBrother/opencv
+cmake -WITH_OPENGL=ON .
+make